How to copy data to aws

 - Place raw data where they are used in your analysis workflow (e.g. a

-folder).
+fastqfolder).
 Symbolic links may also be used. - Run

-from this folder to transfer all files to an analogously named bucket ingit_repos
+cps3from this folder to transfer all files to an analogously named bucket ingit_reposon S3.
+Thecps3command will create the bucket, if it doesn't already exist.

 View data¶